wp-plugins/google-analytics-dashboard-for-wp/readme.txt

 = WodrPress Multisite features =

 * option to choose between three working modes:
-** Mode 1: network activated while allowing each site administrator to authorize the plugin using a different Google Analytics account
+	* <em>Mode 1:</em> network activated while allowing each site administrator to authorize the plugin using a different Google Analytics account
-** Mode 2: network activated while authorizing an entire WordPress Network using a single Google Analytics account.
+	* <em>Mode 2:</em> network activated while authorizing an entire WordPress Network using a single Google Analytics account.
 You'll be able to assign a property/view to each site, from your Network Admin screen
-** Mode 3: network deactivated allowing each site owner to activate and authorize the plugin
+	* <em>Mode 3:</em> network deactivated allowing each site owner to activate and authorize the plugin
 * option to exclude Super Admins from tracking

 = Translations =

-Google Analytics Dashboard for WP has been translated into the following languages: Arabic, English, French, German, Hungarian, Italian, Polish, Portuguese, Spanish
+Google Analytics Dashboard has been translated into the following languages: Arabic, English, French, German, Hungarian, Italian, Polish, Portuguese, Spanish

 = Further reading and info =